ariviom/cobble/memory/active-context.md

 - Rebrickable proxy Route Handlers implemented for search and inventory.
 - Set search UI with debounce and link to set pages.
 - Virtualized inventory table with images, owned input, bulk actions, and total missing.
+- Replaced sort keys for required/owned/missing and the group-by-category toggle with a new tabbed filter bar (All, Missing, Owned, plus per-category tabs) with horizontal scroll and arrow controls.
+- Search bar: moved label above, added inline clear “x” with enlarged touch target.

 ## Next Steps

-Finish owned persistence and search parsing fix, then add sorting and export adapters.
-Validate CSV exports against Rebrickable and BrickLink import validators.
+Finish owned persistence and search parsing fix, then validate CSV exports against Rebrickable and BrickLink import validators.
+Iterate on tab filtering UX and performance if needed.

 ## Active Decisions and Considerations